Childhood trauma leads to lifelong chronic illness — so why isn’t the medical community helping patients?

 This piece is important and it resonates with me, but not because of health issues.
 Behavioural problems also stem from traumatic childhoods, and the fright/flight/freeze response precludes reflective processes.
 You can’t just ‘park’ your hurt and speed away from your own family problems without collateral damage to those left behind.
 What is left goes on.

-ACEs Too High
+ACEs Too High LLC

 ADonnaDadWhen I was twelve, I was coming home from swimming at my neighbor’s dock when I saw an ambulance’s flashing lights in our driveway.
 I still remember the asphalt burning my feet as I stood, paralyzed, and watched the paramedics take away my father.
 It was as if I knew those flashing lights were a harbinger that my childhood was over.